 What if I'm age 65 or older when I retire?

-If you're age 65 or older when you retire and you don't enroll in TRS-Care during your Initial Enrollment Period, you and your eligible dependents would only be able to enter TRS-Care if you or your eligible dependents have a special enrollment event.
+If you're age 65 or older when you retire and don't enroll in TRS-Care in your Initial Enrollment Period, you and your eligible dependents can enter TRS-Care Medicare Advantage only if you or your eligible dependents have a special enrollment event.